Shenguito/Matplotlib4iPerf/README.md

 # Matplotlib4iPerf

-Matplotlib4iPerf is an interpreter which receive a file generated from iPerf and using python library (Matplotlib) to make a graphic presentation.
+Matplotlib4iPerf is an interpreter which receive a file generated from iPerf and using python library (Matplotlib) to make graphical presentation.

+## iPerf

+Run iPerf server
+$ iperf -s -D

+run iPerf client
+$ iperf -c $serverip --logfile Matpliotlib4iPerf/input/filename -t 200

 ## Usage

-Put all iPerf generated files to input directory.
+Put all iPerf generated files into input directory.
 Than run iPerfGraph.py.

+To remove all the file in the output and the input directories - simply run inputRecycle.py and outputRecycle.py.

 ## Result